designedmind/2017/CFP.md

 explanandum, of a science of consciousness.
 Our _belief_ in the so-called Hard Problem needs to be taken seriously, but not the Hard Problem itself.
-Modern theories along these lines, developed by Daniel Dennett and others, propose consciousness as a control mechanism.
+Modern theories along these lines, developed by Daniel Dennett and others, propose that consciousness is a control mechanism.
 What we intuit as a &ldquo;private realm&rdquo; is functionality operating in the public world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.